bluee567/Kieneman/readme.txt

 - Controls -

 The controls are currently assigned to 2 gamepads which must have analogue sticks.
 Gameplay without analogue controls is possible, but won't allow the degree of precision which would otherwise be possible with analogue enabled.
+Open the file "input-config.lisp" in a text editor and modify the 1p-input and 2p-input values under the heading 'PLAYER INPUT CONFIGURATIONS' at the bottom of the file.

 Move - Hold the direction of motion and tap/hold MOVE.
 Aiming the direction upward will increase the movement distance/speed while aiming diaginally down will shorten it.
 This method of movement will allow fine control of approach and retreat given that movement requires a certain comitment.
 Any action which is affected in degree by the angle of the stick will be refered to as a butterfly action (notated with the symbol '%').